contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 ```

 The next function seeks to find the leftmost node at or deeper than a given depth.
 This will seek from an item until the depth is less than or equal to the depth on the given node.
-It recurses to the left first and only seeks to the right only if left doesn't exist.
+It recurses to the left first and only seeks to the right if left doesn't exist.
 If the path doesn't reach the given depth, the function returns NULL and through recursion, chooses another path unless none exists (at which point NULL is returned).
 ```c
 static node_print_item_t *find_left_most_at_depth( node_print_item_t * item, int depth ) {
   if(!item)